Bob Stocksdale: Life

 According to an oral history he recorded at the University of California Bancroft Library, Stocksdale powered his first lathe with a surplus Maytag gasoline washing machine motor.
 He turned baseball bats and spindles among early projects.
 After graduating from high school, he worked in a factory making wooden paddles used by cracker bakers.
 Later he worked in a factory that made cedar chests.
 His job was to assemble the chests from the pre-cut wooden pieces.

 He was drafted into the Army in 1942.
 Like two of his three brothers, he claimed conscientious objector (CO) status during World War II because he believed war never solved anything.
 He spent World War II in several CO camps doing forestry work.
 It was at a camp in Michigan where Stocksdale turned his first bowl on a lathe.
 This brought him to the West.
 He was encouraged in his woodturning efforts by Helen Winnemore, the owner of a crafts gallery in Columbus, Ohio.

-Stocksdale was one of the earliest members of ACCI - the Arts and Crafts Cooperative, Inc. on Shattuck Avenue in Berkeley, CA.

 After the war, Stocksdale moved to Berkeley, California in 1946, one year after Gump's in San Francisco began showing his work.
+Stocksdale was one of the earliest members of the Arts and Crafts Cooperative, Inc. (ACCI) on Shattuck Avenue in Berkeley, California.
 His first solo exhibition followed in 1958 at the Long Beach Museum of Art.
 He bought a Victorian duplex in South Berkeley, where he lived and worked for the rest of his life.
-He put together a shop of modest tools in his basement, and there turned out work for more than 50 years that gradually earned him acclaim and fame as a woodturner.
+He put together a shop of modest tools in his basement, and there turned out work (an average of 200 turned wood bowls per year, alone, not to mention other objet d'art) for more than 50 years that gradually earned him acclaim and fame as a woodturner.
 He was a friend, and sometime collaborator, of Sam Maloof.

 Stocksdale died on the January 6, 2003, at Kaiser Oakland Medical Center in Oakland, California from complications of prostate cancer.
 He was 89.
 He was survived by second wife, Kay Sekimachi, a famous weaver and craft artist; a daughter, Joy, a noted fabric designer, of Sebastopol, California; a son, Kim, of Los Angeles; and a sister-in-law, Marge Stocksdale of Huntington, Indiana.